suvajit-pal/rest2soap/README.md

 - Additionally this package supports calls from systems that need to pass sensitive information over a secure PGP encrypted format.
 Supports both encrypted PGP request and response.

+- If you are looking for ACC SDK implementation, please check https://github.com/adobe/acc-js-sdk

 ## Setup

 - Get a Adobe IO Runtime environemnt provisioned.